ctrlaltdeleon/infinitygauntlet/mind/other/google.md

 ## 1: Introduction

-- This is a simple guide on how to search advantageously when using Google.
+- A guide on how to search advantageously when using Google.

 ## 2: Shortcuts